kavlani/coding-challenge/README.md

 The program uses a pandas Series datastructure to store the time_stamps.
-However a list datastructure is used to store the hashtags essentially a list of sets structure, since the hashtags in a tweet are a set.The pandas Series datastructure is used for its flexible and fast indexing capabilities relative to a list implementation.
+However a list datastructure is used to store the hashtags essentially a list of sets structure, since the hashtags in a tweet are a set.
+The pandas Series datastructure is used for its flexible and fast indexing capabilities relative to a list implementation.